joinpursuit/AC_4_Web/units/deepdive/lessons/pug_1/pug_1.md

 ### Online Tester

-We will use the online pug rendering tool: [http://pug.surge.sh/](http://pug.surge.sh/)
+We will be using the online pug testing tool: [http://pug.surge.sh/](http://pug.surge.sh/)

-Try copying and pasting the code above int the _pug_ textarea:
+Most examples link to it directly.

 ![online render screenshot](assets/screenshot_2.png?raw=true)